Let’s talk about the armpit detox, one of the latest wellness trends. What exactly does it entail, and what you can you expect?

 First, an armpit detox isn’t so much an actual detox, but a deep cleansing treatment.
 It helps clear pores and remove the sticky buildup of antiperspirant or deodorant from your armpits.

-When switching from antiperspirants to natural alternatives, you’ll probably sweat more than usual because your body is adjusting to the lack of antiperspirants.
+When switching from antiperspirants to natural alternatives, you’ll probably sweat more than usual because your body is adjusting to the lack of active ingredients from antiperspirants.

 Long-term use of antiperspirants changes your body’s bacteria, which is why you stink more once you stop using them.
 You may also experience rashes and excessive odor while transitioning, which is totally normal.